The International Capital Markets Review: Mexico

 - the potential for a high return on investment (on a cash basis) owing to the requirements for distribution of net taxable income, and the potential for capital appreciation of real estate trust certificates, commensurate with increases in value of the real properties held by the FIBRA;

 - access to the Mexican real estate market as an investment option through a security that may be traded easily and has a readily identifiable market price;

-- broader diversification with respect to geographic exposure and property type for investors seeking to invest in the Mexican real estate market or generally for their investment portfolio;
+- broader diversification with respect to geographic exposure and property type for investors seeking to invest in the Mexican real estate market or generally for their investment portfolio; and

-A particularly positive aspect of FIBRAs (in contrast to CKDs) is that they have regularly been structured with both a national listed tranche on the Stock Exchange and a foreign tranche issued through Rule 144-A and Reg-S regulations; this has permitted the diversification of the investor base, which is otherwise dominated by Mexican pension funds (pension fund managers).
+A particularly positive aspect of FIBRAs (as opposed to CKDs and CERPIs) is that many of them have been structured with both a national listed tranche on a Stock Exchange and an international tranche offered abroad (usually relying on Rule 144A and Regulation S of the US Securities Act of 1933).
+The foregoing has allowed the diversification of the investor base, which is otherwise dominated by Mexican pension funds.

 iii Cases and dispute settlement

 From a statutory standpoint, the Ministry of Finance has final authority over securities markets, interpretation of the Securities Market Law and international treaties.
 In practice, the CNBV has the main direct jurisdiction regarding oversight and regulation of the activities of all capital market participants.
 Its supervisory authority includes powers to carry out investigations and to impose penalties and fines in cases of non-compliance, as well as powers to enforce them.
 Any resolution entered into by the CNBV may be appealed before federal administrative courts using a writ for amparo proceedings.
 However, any disputes that arise between financial firms and consumers must be first resolved by CONDUSEF, the National Commission for the Defence of Users of Financial Services, Mexico's financial ombudsman.